 Time: Through the on-site clinic model, the primary care provider can often address almost 80% of a patient's healthcare needs.
 So the wait time for a specialist isn't necessary.
 But more than that, through coordinated care, when a patient is referred, the specialist has all the background information they need before the patient ever enters the waiting room.

 Want to be a part of eliminating excess and turning the focus of healthcare back to providing care to patients?
-An on-site clinic might be just what you need.
-Find out more about our on-site clinic model by downloading our ebook, The Definitive Guide to Evaluating On-Site Clinics.
+An on-site care center might be just what you need.